 - Portion your garlic butter shrimp pasta onto plates, add a sprinkle of fresh parsley, and enjoy while it’s warm!

-- Make the pasta ahead of time.
-If you plan to serve pasta with the shrimp you can cook it the day before.
+- Make the pasta ahead of time if desired.
+If you plan to serve pasta with the shrimp, you can cook it the day before.
 Simply boil the pasta until al dente.
 Then, toss it with a small amount of olive oil.
-Place the cooled noodles into a Ziploc bag and refrigerate until ready to use.
+Place the cooled noodles into a ziptop bag and refrigerate until ready to use.

 - Purchase the right shrimp.
 Be sure to purchase shrimp that’s peeled and deveined.
 You can do it yourself, but it takes extra time!